 In part, baccalà gained its popularity because of the law by Trento Council that forbade eating meat in 1563 and suggested to replace it with stockfish.
 To make baccalà mantecato, dried stockfish is dehydrated in water for several days, then poached in milk, and, finally, blended with olive oil, salt, and pepper to preferred texture: it can be chunky or silky smooth.
 It is usually served on cicchetti or as an appetizer with polenta, but can be a main too.

-Now, sarde in saor is a Venetian dish prepared with sardines caught right in the lagoon.
+Now, sarde in saor is prepared with sardines caught right in the lagoon.
 Sardines are dusted with flour and fried; then layered with onions, sultanas, and pine nuts — yet another reminder of the importance of Venice as a trading center back in the day.

-Sarde is saor is characterized by its sweet and sour flavor: sweet coming from sultanas and sour — from the use of vinegar.
+Sarde is saor, one of the most tradiitonal things to eat in Venice, is characterized by its sweet and sour flavor: sweet coming from sultanas and sour — from the use of vinegar.
 As the recipe is centuries old, it’s not uncommon to see vinegar on the ingredient list for preservation purposes.

 Sarde in saor can be served as an appetizer with polenta or on top of cicchetti.
-I have to admit, it was the one Venetian food I wasn’t fond of.
-But given that I only tried it at one place, I’ll give sarde in saor another chance next time I am in Venice!
+I have to admit, it was the one Venetian dish I wasn’t fond of.
+But given I only had it once, I’ll it another chance next time I am in Venice!

 Polpetta, a deep-fried meat ball, is another popular Venetian cicchetti.
 As it often happens, the recipe was developed back in the day out of necessity, in this case, to stretch meat supplies and use up leftovers.
 Ground meat is mixed with herbs and bread, then rolled into balls.